tkivinen/data-analysis-with-python-summer-2019/index.rst

 The discussion channel is based on peer support.
 The teachers of the course are participating the discussion on voluntary basis if time permits.

+Please refrain from posting code or stack traces as text of attachments in the chat room.
+Use tmc paste or another paste site instead and just post the link.
+Also try to avoid posting complete solutions or spoilers for exercises.

 Software libraries used